why Nordic American Tankers Limited [NAT] is a Good Choice for Investors After New Price Target of $2.83

 Sponsored

-It opened the trading session at $2.36, the shares rose to $2.3625 and dropped to $2.07, the range by which the price of stock traded the whole day.
-The daily chart for NAT points out that the company has recorded -8.97% loss over the past six months.
-However, it is still -52.14% lower than its most recent low trading price.
+It opened the trading session at $2.59, the shares rose to $2.795 and dropped to $2.55, the range by which the price of stock traded the whole day.
+The daily chart for NAT points out that the company has recorded 26.61% gains over the past six months.
+However, it is still -97.14% lower than its most recent low trading price.

 Here is what top equities market gurus are saying about Nordic American Tankers Limited [NAT]: